Do you have a teenage dog (4-18 months old) who missed out on puppy preschool?

 A significant number of young dogs are surrendered to shelters when cute little puppies grow into boisterous teenagers and owners find it difficult to train or handle them.
 Doggie high school is specifically designed for juvenile and adolescent dogs who are too old for puppy preschool but too young to be grouped with socially mature adult dogs.

 Even if pet owners attend puppy preschool with their new puppies, few continue further training.
-Dogs go through a physical and mental developmental spurt from about 4-18 months of age with unique challenges, but they are likely to be grouped with adult dogs, who have already reached social maturity and are, therefore, in a different life and learning stage.
-Doggie high school fills in the gap between puppy preschool and adult dog training classes due to specifically catering for developing dogs.
+Dogs go through a physical and mental developmental spurt from about 4-18 months of age with unique challenges, but they are likely to be grouped with adult dogs.
+Doggie high school fills in the gap between puppy preschool and adult dog training classes due to specifically catering for teenage dogs.

 Who is it for?